MD2 (hash function): Security

-Rogier and Chauvaud (1997) described collisions of MD2's compression function, although they were unable to extend the attack to the full MD2.
+Rogier and Chauvaud presented in 1995 collisions of MD2's compression function, although they were unable to extend the attack to the full MD2.
+The described collisions was published in 1997.

 In 2004, MD2 was shown to be vulnerable to a preimage attack with time complexity equivalent to 2104 applications of the compression function.
 The author concludes, "MD2 can no longer be considered a secure one-way hash function".

 In 2008, MD2 has further improvements on a preimage attack with time complexity of 273 compression function evaluations and memory requirements of 273 message blocks.

 In 2009, MD2 was shown to be vulnerable to a collision attack with time complexity of 263.3 compression function evaluations and memory requirements of 252 hash values.
 This is slightly better than the birthday attack which is expected to take 265.5 compression function evaluations.

 In 2009, security updates were issued disabling MD2 in OpenSSL, GnuTLS, and Network Security Services.